samizzy/techblog/blogs/technology/2020/November/solid_part_2.md

         }
     }
 }
 ```

-What do you expect in a good code?
-In short terms, the code should be simple.
-The logic need not be simple ofcourse but your code should not help in making it more difficult to understand.
+What do you expect from good code?
+Simply put, it should be easy to read.
+The logic doesn't have to be simple — but your code shouldn't make it harder to understand than it needs to be.

-Use short methods containing only few lines, properly named methods that do one thing.
-Do not try to do many things in a code block, __deligate__ the pieces of code to a method with __meaningful name__, so that when someone is reading your code, he/she need not _inspect_ your method logic to determine what is happening, the name should be enough.
-Another important thing, try to make the methods be __functional__, they should take input whatever they need and return the output (__less side-effect__).
+Use short methods with only a few lines.
+Give them meaningful names that describe what they do.
+Don't try to do many things in one block — __delegate__ pieces of logic to a method with a __meaningful name__, so that when someone reads your code, they don't need to _inspect_ the method body to figure out what's happening; the name should be enough.
+One more thing: try to keep methods __functional__ — they should take whatever inputs they need and return the output (__fewer side effects__).

 ## Interface Segregation Principle

-It says, *_“Clients should not be forced to depend upon interfaces that they do not use.”_* Another definition says, *_"Many client specific interfaces are better than one general purpose interface"_*
+It says, *_"Clients should not be forced to depend upon interfaces that they do not use."_* Another way to put it: *_"Many client-specific interfaces are better than one general-purpose interface."_*

-Now here you have to think from the perspective of client of a class(general interface), i.e the user of a class.
-Also you have to think from the perspective of that class(general inteface) which will be used by multiple clients, when I say multiple clients I don't mean just multiple instances of a client to achieve a similar task but each client wants to a different class.
+Here you have to think from two angles: the perspective of the client of a class (i.e., the user), and the perspective of the class itself (the general interface) which is used by multiple clients.
+When I say multiple clients, I don't just mean multiple instances doing a similar task — I mean each client wants to use the class for a different purpose.

 <img src="/client_class.svg"/>

-Now general interface has all methods that are used by different clients but each client will only ever be interested in only a single method.
-So basically each client sees 2 other methods which are useless to it and this is a violation ISP.
+The general interface has all the methods used by different clients, but each client will only ever care about one of them.
+So each client sees two methods that are completely useless to it — and that's a violation of ISP.

-Now you might want to ask that even though it violates ISP, why does it matter?
-The problem here is as a user/client I am able to see all public methods of GI but I only need one.
-This might not a seem like a problem with just 3 methods but imagine a interface having 10-15 methods.
-There should be some kind of facade or a more narrow interface that the client should see and use.
+You might ask: even if it violates ISP, why does it actually matter?
+The problem is that as a client I can see all the public methods of the general interface, even though I only need one.
+With just 3 methods this might seem like no big deal, but imagine an interface with 10–15 methods.
+There should be some kind of facade or a narrower interface for clients to see and use.

 <img src="/revised_interface_di.svg"/>

-Narrowing down will help in writing mock classes with less mock methods, as well as give a clear idea on which methods the client actually depends.
+Narrowing it down helps in writing mock classes with fewer mock methods, and gives a clearer picture of which methods a client actually depends on.

-However, if there are multiple clients who use various methods and you try to make a special narrowed down interface for each client, that will do more harm than good.
+That said, if there are multiple clients that each use various methods and you try to create a special narrow interface for every single one of them, that will do more harm than good.
-We just need to keep in mind to make narrow interfaces for categories of clients.
+The key is to make narrow interfaces for *categories* of clients, not for every individual one.

-And as I said before ISP is _similar_ to SRP that it boils down to reducing the responsibility of a particular block of code!
+And as I said earlier, ISP is _similar_ to SRP in that it all boils down to reducing the responsibility of a particular block of code!

 ## Conclusion

-If you want to take something away, it would be to make a conscious effort to keep your code short (not at the cost of readability) and not do many things in a class/method.
+If there's one thing to take away, it's this: make a conscious effort to keep your code short (without sacrificing readability) and avoid cramming too many responsibilities into a single class or method.

 Thanks for reading!